-Durham County Library will host Rebecca Cerese, producer, writer and director, for a screening of her film, Landscape of the Heart: The Elizabeth Spencer Story, at 3 p.m. on Saturday, January 11 at the Main Library, 300.
-N. Roxboro St.
+Durham County Library hosts Cynthia Hill, director and producer, for a screening of the award-winning documentary Private Violence at 7 p.m. on Tuesday, June 2, at the Main Library, 300 N. Roxboro St.

-Durham County Library will host filmmaker Olympia Stone for a screening of her award-winning film The Cardboard Bernini at 7 p.m. on Thursday, October 24, at the Main Library, 300 N. Roxboro St. The film chronicles the life and work of artist James Grashow, sculptor, woodcut and mixed media artist.
+Durham County Library will host a screening of excerpts from the award-winning film American Promise at 7 p.m. on Tuesday, December 2, at the Main Library, 300 N. Roxboro St.